Washington, D.C., Offers Freedom of Choice for Energy Supply

 By entering your ZIP now with SaveOnEnergy.com® you can compare the offers and plans available to you in D.C.!

-The District of Columbia Public Service Commission has reformed the district's electric market to give customers a chance to save money on their electric bills through choosing an alternate electric supplier.
-Customers at Pepco can shop for a cheaper electric supply rate.
+The District of Columbia Public Service Commission reformed the District's electricity market to give customers a chance to save money on their electric bills by choosing an alternate electric supplier.
+If you reside or conduct business in the PEPCO service territory, you can shop for a cheaper electric supply rate.

-- Regulated distribution of power, which is still only provided by Pepco, and
+- Regulated distribution of power, which is still only provided by PEPCO

 - Supply of the electric commodity, which is open to competition.

 Customers who do not choose an alternate electric provider receive default supply from the utility, or Standard Offer Service (SOS).
-Default supply prices change once annually.
+These default supply prices change once a year.
 Supply for default service is bought over a period of two-to-three years (depending on customer size), with the results of the supply procurements "laddered" and blended into a single price.
-The end result is that the default service price may contain a risk premium in it, and also does not change to reflect lower market prices except for the annual price reset.
+The end result is that the default service price may contain a risk premium in it, and also does not change to reflect lower market prices except during the annual price reset.
 Choosing an alternative electric supplier allows customers to receive the benefit of falling prices faster.

-Customers who choose an alternate energy provider still have their power delivered to them by Pepco, and contact Pepco for all outage reporting.
-Customers can choose to receive either a single bill from Pepco for their delivery service and energy supply service, or can receive two bills, one from each company.
+Customers who choose an alternate energy provider still have their power delivered to them by PEPCO and still contact PEPCO for all outage reporting.
+Customers may receive either a single bill from PEPCO for their delivery service and energy supply service or two bills, one from each company.

 All customers in the Washington Gas service area can elect to purchase their gas supply directly from Washington Gas or opt for a plan from a retail supplier.
 Established in the late 1990s and early 2000s, natural gas competition is now a permanent program in the District.

 As a result of deregulation, your natural gas bills are divided into two primary components: